Vanessa Akhtar Ed.D.

 Susan Hernandez DNP, MBA, RN

-Health System Chief Nurse Executive, UT Southwestern Medical Center
+VP and System Chief Nursing Executive, UT Southwestern Medical Center

 Susan Hernandez DNP, MBA, RN

-Susan Hernandez, DNP, MBA, RN currently serves as the Health System Chief Nurse Executive for UT Southwestern Medical Center, where she is responsible for over 5,000 clinical care team members including the nursing practice for approximately 3,500 nurses throughout two University Hospitals and over 60 ambulatory clinics.
+Dr. Susan Hernandez currently serves as Vice President and Health System Chief Nurse Executive for UT Southwestern Medical Center, where she oversees nursing practice throughout two University Hospitals and more than 90 ambulatory clinics.
+She is responsible for clinical service alignment to meet health system strategic goals.

-Ms. Hernandez joined UT Southwestern in June 2014 as Chief Nursing Officer for University Hospitals, before assuming her current role as Health System Chief Nurse Executive in 2016.
-During her tenure at UT Southwestern, she has led the transition of nursing from St. Paul University Hospital to William P. Clements Jr. University Hospital and has expanded the nursing education program to enhance the quality of care across all disciplines.
-She also led an important external review of nursing practice by a panel of acclaimed national experts tasked with developing a plan to create a culture of nursing excellence at all sites of patient care at UT Southwestern.
+Dr. Hernandez joined UT Southwestern in June 2014 as Chief Nursing Officer for University Hospitals, before assuming her current role as Health System Chief Nurse Executive in 2015.
+During her tenure at UT Southwestern, she has led the transition of nursing from St. Paul University Hospital to William P. Clements Jr. University Hospital and has expanded nursing programs to enhance the quality of care across all disciplines.

 Tonya Jackman Hampton Ed.D, PCC